hopsoft/universalid/README.md

 # Universal ID

-Universal ID provides recursive serialization for Ruby objects, allowing you to transform any object to/from a URL-safe string.
+Universal ID provides recursive serialization for Ruby objects, allowing you to transform any object to/from a URL-Safe string.
 UID enables a wide range of use-cases for your applications and scripts.

 It leverages [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.